HomeSEO ReportsMarketplaceDotmarket SEO Audit

 Main issues detected

-• Noindex Misuse — 4 of 30 sampled pages (13.3%) have a noindex directive.
+• Noindex Misuse — 13.3% of sampled pages are noindexed, indicating a widespread configuration error.

-3 critical1 warning6 healthy checks200 pages crawled
+3 critical1 warning6 healthy checks500 pages crawled

 Issue Intelligence